 - 1 cup onion, diced

-- 1 (16 ounce) container of fresh mozzarella balls or a block of mozzarella cheese (you can cut up into pieces)
+- 16 ounce container of fresh mozzarella balls (can also use a block of mozzarella, cut into cubes)

 Instructions